-Review of the Corporate Plan 2006 - 2009
+Review of the Corporate Plan 2007-2010

-Last year's Corporate Plan included a range of planned activities to achieve the priorities and key outcomes set out in 2006.
+Last year's Corporate Plan included a range of planned activities to achieve the priorities and key outcomes set out in 2007.
 Here are some of our achievements...

-We said that we would improve the quality of life in Derby's neighbourhoods by:
+We said that we would improve the quality of life in Derby's neighbourhoods.
+Last year, we: